TegridyLtd/TegridyCam/readme.md

 ![Tegridy](./0.png)

-# Tegridy Cammera Controller
+# Tegridy Camera Controller
 ## About
-This solution offers a cammera rig that can be used in almost any situation and has a wide variety of player tracking modes that can easily be configured and switched between.
+This solution offers a camera rig that can be used in almost any situation and has a wide variety of player tracking modes that can easily be configured and switched between.

 Want to contribute?
 Why not help out on this readme!